LinkedInLearning/unleash-the-power-of-css-framework-integration-with-different-javascript-libraries-4465337/README.md

-# COURSENAME
+# Unleash the Power of CSS Framework Integration with Different JavaScript Libraries

-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Unleash the Power of CSS Framework Integration with Different JavaScript Libraries`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions